Bayern sets scoring record, Nagelsmann enjoys 1st league win

 The changes had an immediate effect with Musiala missing a chance before doing brilliantly to set up Lewandowski for the opener in the 50th minute.

 Gnabry got the second in the 59th with a volley to Thomas Müller’s cross.
-Anthony Modeste replied immediately with a header off Jonas Hector’s cross, two minutes before Mark Uth equalized for the visitors.
+Anthony Modeste met Jonas Hector’s cross with a powerful header, two minutes before Mark Uth equalized for the visitors.

 Gnabry was clearly in no mood to settle for a point, however.
 The Germany forward fired in his second goal inside the top corner from the right in the 71st.

+“Bayern won in the end through an individual action,” said Baumgart, who complained his team had shown “too much respect for Bayern.”

 There were tributes before the game for Gerd Müller, the former Bayern and West Germany great who was known as “Der Bomber” for his scoring prowess.
-Müller’s record 365 Bundesliga goals helped lay the foundations for Bayern’s success .
+Müller’s record 365 Bundesliga goals helped lay the foundations for Bayern’s success.
 Müller died last Sunday, aged 75.

 “We will miss you very much,” former teammate and later Bayern president Uli Hoeneß told the stadium with tears in his eyes before kickoff.